 Growing Up in High School

-Remember counting the seconds on the clock before lunch break as the school bell rings and a stampede of kids comes roaring down the hallway?
 Everyone is nostalgic for their school years in one way or another.
-It is a time of knowledge, development, and growth or skipping college classes and looking for trouble.
+It is a time of knowledge, development, and growth—or skipping classes and looking for trouble.
 Find something exciting from your high school experience and turn it into a narrative essay.

-School was mostly dull, but some classes didn’t feel that way.
-Focus on a school subject that you actually cared about;
+- The school was mostly dull, but some classes didn’t feel that way.
+Focus on a school subject that you cared about.

-Depict an experience of humiliation, whether it was you or someone else.
+- Depict an experience of humiliation, whether it was yours or someone else's.
 How did people react and what did you learn?

-Hobbies (football, guitar, gaming, traveling) are what you looked forward to when rushing to complete homework.
+- Hobbies (football, guitar, gaming, traveling) are what you looked forward to when you completed your homework.
 What was your after-school hobby?

-Describe your best friend from high school and how you’ve both changed growing up;
+- Describe your best friend from high school and how you’ve both changed since growing up.

 Relationships start with family.
-As a person grows, they extend to friendships, romantic interests, business relationships, and far beyond.
-A story describing your relationship with another person will be relatable - as private as it may be.
+As a person grows, their relationship with their family extends to their friendships, romantic interests, business relationships, and far beyond.
 Explore the vices and virtues of the people you’ve met.
-Relationships observed could be an excellent source of ideas for personal narrative essay topics if you are into drama.

-People change.
-Some stay together, and some fall apart.
-Write about an old friend who you’ve lost and why it happened;
+- People change; some stay together, and some fall apart.
+Write about an old friend you’ve lost touch with and why it happened.

-Discuss a productive business relationship where you’ve made a great achievement from working with your partner.
+- Discuss a productive business relationship where you’ve achieved something great while working with your partner.

-Dads can be the voice of reason and moral discipline.
-Talk about the way your Dad has influenced you;
+- Dads can be the voice of reason and moral discipline.
+Talk about the way your father has influenced you.

-As people grow and move around, they change their circles of friends.
+- As people grow and move around, they change their circles of friends.
 Have you had this experience?
-Talk about what it feels like meeting an entirely new group of people, sharing experiences, making friends, and building relationships.
+Talk about what it feels like to meet an entirely new group of people while sharing experiences, making friends, and building relationships.

 Moral & Ethical Dilemmas

 Laws keep the world in order.
 Or do they?
-There are ethical and moral issues that stand outside of the legal regulations that regulate our everyday life.
-Students from all over the world discuss many challenging moral questions.
-Times come when a person has to choose – do the legal thing or do the right thing according to their set of moral standards.
-These points make morality an infinite pool of inspiration.
+Students from all over the world discuss plenty of challenging moral questions.
+The time comes when a person has to choose – do the legal thing or do the right thing—according to their set of ethical standards.
+These points make morality an infinite pool of inspiration for writing.

-Talk about the time you’ve done something illegal, but it was the right thing to do;
+- Talk about the time you’ve done something illegal, but you feel that it was the right thing to do.

-Talk about your observation of a cowardly act.
-Explain why you think it was cowardly.
-Share what you would have done instead;
+- Talk about your observation of a cowardly act.
+Explain why you think it was cowardly and share what you would have done instead.

-Teachers, parents, police, government - the morals they preach can be wrong sometimes.
-Provide the details of your personal act of rebellion against ‘the man in charge.’
+- Teachers, parents, police, and government – examine the morals they preach and whether or not they can be wrong sometimes.
+Provide details for your act of rebellion against ‘the man in charge.’

-Talk about the time you had to do something that undermined your morality.
+- Talk about a time you had to do something that undermined your morality.

 Hobbies & Interests

-Hobbies are things that people enjoy doing most of all that spark lifetime interests in community.
-Some people end up really happy when their hobby becomes their job.
-Besides, people attract each other based on the things they do, and the places they go.
+Hobbies are the things that people enjoy doing most of all.
+Hobbies can end up sparking lifetime interests or involvement in one’s community.
+Most people end up being happier when their hobbies can be incorporated into their jobs.
+Additionally, people attract each other based on the things they do and the places they go.
 Ask yourself “What do I enjoy doing?”
 Or “Why do I like this particular type of music?”
-Hobbies and interests can be great inspiration for topics.
-If you write about something you love passionately, the reader will be absorbed by it.

-- Discuss the time you’ve dumped your responsibilities to do something in favor of your hobby and came out on top proving everyone what you are worth of.
+- Discuss the time you’ve abandoned your responsibilities to do something in favor of your hobby.

-- Write about your talent and how you develop it.
+- Write about your talent and how you have developed it.

 - Would you turn your hobby into a class taught in schools?